Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* To choose the **Input image** parameter for the Map Export service, click on the **show results** button of the service job from which you want to create a QGIS map (e.g. COIN in this case).
+* To choose the **Input image** parameter for the Map Export service, click on the **show results** button of the service job from which you want to create a QGIS map (e.g. a COIN job in this example).

 .. figure:: assets/QGIS.png
 	:figclass: align-center
         :width: 350px
         :align: center

-* Then, on the left side of the panel the results of the chosen job will appear.
+* Then, on the left side of the geobrowser the ouputs of the chosen job will appear in the results panel.

 .. figure:: assets/QGIS_1.png
 	:figclass: align-center
         :width: 750px
         :align: center

-* Select the processing service “Map Export”:
+* Go in the Processing Services panel on the right of the geobrowser and select the processing service “Map Export”:

 .. figure:: assets/QGIS_2.png
 	:figclass: align-center